cymtrick/lol/_posts/2017-09-27-React-Redux-And-Fetch-=-Awesome.md

 {% endhighlight %}

 Fetch Module was built on Promises.
 This was a big problem as the react render doesn't wait for a particular time.
 Async requests take time to fetch the data, Before react renders the data.
-Anything assigned like `data = getData()` would return the `data` as `undefined`.
+Anything assigned like `data = getData()` would return the `data` as `undefined` .

 Tried functions such as setInterval to low level functions for accessing the object after fetching.
-Then redux came into action and solved my problem in matter of minutes
+Then redux came into action and solved my problem in matter of minutes.

 Updated my fetch function to: